-- (a) Failure of the ice rubble through the creation a slip plane: the rubble load should be calculated using the recommendations in CSA S6-19, with a horizontal pressure of 10 kPa. - (b) Shape of the failure plane: it should be considered to be planar with an angle of 45° - (c) Friction along the failure plane, for resolving vertical and horizontal forces: this should be taken as 0.2. - 6.5.4 Sample Calculation of Ice Uplift Forces on the Deck
+- (a) Failure of the ice rubble through the creation a slip plane: the rubble load should be calculated using the recommendations in CSA S6-19, with a horizontal pressure of 10 kPa being applied over all exposed surfaces. - (b) Shape of the failure plane: it should be considered to be planar with an angle of 45° - (c) Friction along the failure plane, for resolving vertical and horizontal forces: the friction factor should be taken as 0.2.

+6.5.4 Sample Calculation of Ice Uplift Forces on the Deck